tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 create your own fields and even make associations between dependencies if you have captured these.

-You can import your Excel spreadsheets into Tidal Migrations by visiting:
+You can import your Excel spreadsheets into Tidal by visiting:

 ``https://your_workspace.tidalmg.com/#/discover/import``